Kafka Streams: Real-Time Stream Processing Applications

 When to Use Kafka Streams

-Kafka Streams is appropriate when:
+Use Kafka Streams when:

 - Your entire pipeline is Kafka-based (sources and sinks are Kafka topics)